Ready for some holiday entertaining? Here are 8 seasonal cocktails perfect for every gathering.

 The crew at Boston’s Hungry Mother knows a thing or two about serving large crowds in small spaces, so they created a holiday cocktail that requires no shaking, stirring or fancy techniques.
 It’s a play on that spiced holiday standby, mulled wine.
 It’s also low in alcohol, with a vermouth and wine base.

 Ginger and pears are a classic wintry duo, and here they become the base for a delicious sparkling punch.

 One bite of savory fig stuffing served at a holiday feast and Justin Chamberlin knew he’d found his next cocktail inspiration.
 This formula combines the subtle spices of aged rum with the sultry sweetness of figs and a bright pop of sparkling wine.

 Wassail is a traditional part of English Christmas celebrations, dating back to the 13th century.
 There are a myriad of recipes, but this more traditional recipe comes from Carla Bardi’s The Silver Book of Cocktails.

-This delicious cocktail from Atlanta bartender Lara Creasy is a cinch to make and makes for the ultimate winter warmer.
+This delicious cocktail from bartender Lara Creasy is a cinch to make and makes for the ultimate winter warmer.